-If you have the time and money to afford it, absolutely!
+If you have the time and money for club soccer, it’s worth it.
 However, most importantly, make sure your kid really wants to do it before you invest any money into club soccer.

 Usually, youth players enter club soccer in hopes of getting a college scholarship.
 However, clubs charge a large sum of money.
 Meaning, it’s highly expensive to play competitive soccer in the US.